Skitij-Kumar/Car-Sales-Analysis-and-Visualization-Project/README.md

 {**Note:**
 - I have used the IBM Cognos free trial version, and it has expired.
-Unfortunately, I am unable to provide a link of a dashboard, even though I would really like to share it and show it in Cognos.}
+Unfortunately, I am unable to provide a link of a dashboard, even though I would really like to share it and show it in Cognos.
+- Excel file contains 5 excel worksheets inside it.
+}
 ## 🔗Demo
 Watch Video of Car Sales Analsis wit Excel: (https://drive.google.com/file/d/12MTsZhqvh38RzZvnLFMA0WChfYSacvgQ/view?usp=sharing)